Lumineers® (ultra-thin porcelain veneers) pricing -

-Only your dentist can determine if your situation potentially justifies coverage.
-If they think it may, they can fill out the needed insurance forms and petition your provider on your behalf in hope of gaining pre-treatment authorization for performing the work.
+If your dentist thinks that your situation may qualify, they can fill out the needed insurance forms to petition your insurance provider on your behalf in hope of gaining pre-treatment authorization for performing the work.

 How long will Lumineers® last?

-Studies suggest that even those Lumineers® made to ultra-thin specifications can be expected to have a lifespan that's on par with traditional porcelain veneers.
+Studies suggest that Lumineers® can be expected to have a lifespan that's on par with traditional porcelain veneers.

 You must anticipate that your Lumineers® will need to be replaced at some point during your lifetime.